wp-plugins/mailchimp-for-wp/readme.txt

 [http://kb.mailchimp.com/article/where-can-i-find-my-api-key](http://kb.mailchimp.com/article/where-can-i-find-my-api-key)

-= How to add a sign-up checkbox to my Contact Form 7 forms? = Use `[mc4wp_checkbox "My custom label text"]` to render a sign-up checkbox in your CF7 forms.
-The plugin will take care of the rest.
+= How to add a sign-up checkbox to my Contact Form 7 forms? = Use the following shortcode to render a sign-up checkbox in your CF7 forms.

+`[mc4wp_checkbox "My custom label text"]`

-If you need more data for your merge fields, prefix the field name with **mc4wp-**.
+If you need more data for your merge fields, prefix the field name with `mc4wp-`.

-Example CF7 template for MailChimp WEBSITE field:
+*Example CF7 template for MailChimp WEBSITE field*
-`[text* mc4wp-WEBSITE]`
+`
+[text* mc4wp-WEBSITE]
+`

 = Can I add a checkbox to this third-party form? = Yes, you can.
 Go to MailChimp for WP > Checkbox Settings and tick the "show checkbox at other forms (manual)" checkbox.
 Then, include a checkbox with name attribute `mc4wp-try-subscribe` and value `1` in your form.

-Example:
+*Example*
 `
 <input type="checkbox" name="mc4wp-try-subscribe" value="1" /><label>Subscribe to our newsletter?</label>
 `

 If you need to send more data for your list merge fields, prefix the name attribute with **mc4wp-**.
 The plugin will look for fields prefixed with `mc4wp-` and send the field values to MailChimp.

-Example HTML code for MailChimp WEBSITE merge tag:
-`<input type="text" name="mc4wp-WEBSITE" /><label>Your website:</label>`
+*Example HTML code for MailChimp WEBSITE merge tag* `<input type="text" name="mc4wp-WEBSITE" /><label>Your website:</label>`

 = How do I add subscribers to certain interest groups? = Use the field wizard.
-Or, if you know more about HTML, the following snippet should get you started. **Replace `###` with your grouping ID or grouping name**.
+Or, if you know more about HTML, the following snippet should get you started. *Replace `###` with your grouping ID or grouping name.*

 `
 <input type="hidden" name="GROUPINGS[###]" value="Groupname 1,Groupname 2,Groupname 3" />